 #2.
 Back it all up

-Just like with decluttering your physical space, you need to trash files that you no longer use in order to free up storage space.
+Like decluttering your physical space, you need to trash files that you no longer use to free up storage space.
 However, once you delete a file on your phone, it is gone forever unless you have backed it up to the cloud or an external hard drive.
-Before you hit that delete button, backup your videos, photos, music and other valuable files you wish to hang on to.
+Before you hit that delete button, backup your videos, photos, music, and other valuable files you wish to hang on to.

 #3.
 Strategically Group Apps into Folders.

-Everyone has their own way of categorizing so do what works best for you.
-Grouping similar apps in a folder makes it easier for you to know where each app is housed.
-You may realize that you have too many apps with similar functions which will help you decide what apps need to be deleted.
-Some common ways to categorize your apps are: Photos (Photos, Camera), Music (Spotify, Shazam), Email (Gmail, Outlook), Social Media (Instagram, Facebook, Twitter), Productivity (Notes, Trello, Calendar) and so on.
+Everyone has their own way of categorizing, so do what works best for you.
+Grouping similar apps in a folder make it easier for you to know where each app is housed.
+You may realize that you have too many apps with similar functions, which will help you decide what apps need to be deleted.
+Some common ways to categorize your apps are: Photos (Photos, Camera), Music (Spotify, Shazam), Email (Gmail, Outlook), Social Media (Instagram, Facebook, Twitter), Productivity (Notes, Trello, Calendar), and so on.
 Play around and see what works for you.
-To create a folder, hold and press down on an app until all the apps begin to wiggle then move one app ontop another, and there you have it!
-Continue moving other apps to folder until you are satisfied.
+To create a folder, hold and press down on an app until all the apps begin to wiggle, then move one app on top of another, and there you have it!
+Continue moving other apps to the folder until you are satisfied.
 For Android users, follow these instructions.
 How to organize your phone.

 Tip: For ease and aesthetics, try keeping the number of apps in a folder to a maximum of 9.
-Any more than that and you will not be able to view the rest of the apps in the folder.
+Any more than that, and you will not be able to view the rest of the apps in the folder.
 You can name the folders whatever you wish.
-You may even choose to group apps of similar colors together for a visually pleasing homescreen (ROYGBIV, anyone?).
+You may even choose to group apps of similar colors for a visually pleasing home screen (ROYGBIV, anyone?).

 #4.
 Delete Apps & Files

-Now is the time to free up your space – delete apps which no longer serve you (you won’t have to pay again if you decide to re-install an app which you previously deleted).
+Now is the time to free up your space – delete apps that no longer serve you (you won’t have to pay again if you decide to re-install an app that you previously deleted).
 Delete apps you rarely use and those that have overlapping functions.
-You can take things a step further by going into each app such as Whatsapp and deleting old conversations and links (trust me, you won’t miss any of those broadcast messages from your relatives).
+You can take things a step further by going into each app, such as Whatsapp, and deleting old conversations and links (trust me, you won’t miss any of those broadcast messages from your relatives).
 On your Photos app, delete blurry photos or multiples of the same pictures and videos.
-On your social media accounts, unfriend or unfollow accounts which you have the least interaction with.
-The more you curate contents on your device, the more satisfaction you will get from this exercise (take my word for it).
+On your social media accounts, unfriend or unfollow accounts with which you have the least interaction.
+The more you curate content on your device, the more satisfaction you will get from this exercise (take my word for it).

 Tip: If you have the desktop versions of your phone apps, it is easier to declutter these on your computer.